DBProductions/rabbitmq-cluster/README.md

     binding declared
     Setting runtime parameter "shovel" for component "rabbitmq2" to "{"src-protocol": "amqp091", "src-uri": "amqp://teamA:teamA@rabbitmq1:5672/vhost", "src-queue": "shovel", "dest-protocol": "amqp091", "dest-uri": "amqp://teamB:teamB@rabbitmq2:5672/vhost", "dest-exchange": "rabbitmq1.shovel"}" in vhost "vhost" ...

+## backup_instance.sh and import_definitions.sh
+To keep the changes to the single instances, it's simple to export the current definitions.
+This definitions can be adjusted in JSON format and imported again.

+    $ ./scripts/backup_instance.sh
+    Exported definitions for localhost to "./export/rabbitmq1.json"
+    Exported definitions for localhost to "./export/rabbitmq2.json"
+    Exported definitions for localhost to "./export/rabbitmq3.json"

+    $ ./scripts/import_definitions.sh
+    Uploaded definitions from "localhost" to ./export/rabbitmq1.json.
+The import process may take some time.
+Consult server logs to track progress.
+    Uploaded definitions from "localhost" to ./export/rabbitmq2.json.
+The import process may take some time.
+Consult server logs to track progress.
+    Uploaded definitions from "localhost" to ./export/rabbitmq3.json.
+The import process may take some time.
+Consult server logs to track progress.

 ## setup_cluster.sh
 Let `rabbitmq2` and `rabbitmq3` join `rabbitmq1` as cluster.
 When Shovel or Federation is used before the cluster will not work like expected!